Patrick Ashton Travels

 I Filmed Two Separate Crimes in Newcastle

 A short and slightly surreal one.
-Out filming an ordinary day in Newcastle, I happened to catch two separate incidents on camera – the kind of thing you never expect to be recording.
-Here is what unfolded.
-It is a reminder that a city is unpredictable, and that the camera sometimes sees more than you…
+Over two consecutive days of filming in Newcastle, I happened to catch two separate incidents on camera – the kind of thing you never expect to be recording.
+Related walks If you enjoyed this one, you might like these: Stay in touch New walks land on the channel regularly…

 -